Skip to content

-Why is my TransactWriteItems API call failing in Amazon DynamoDB?
+Why does my TransactWriteItems API call fail in Amazon DynamoDB?

 0

-My TransactWriteItems API call is failing and I want to know the root cause of the issue.
+My TransactWriteItems API call fails in Amazon DynamoDB.
+I want to know the root cause of the issue.

 Resolution

 If a condition that you set for one of the operations in your TransactWriteItems request isn't met, then all operations fail.
-TransactWriteItems is a synchronous write operation that groups up to 25 action requests.
-So, either all of the action requests succeed, or all of the action requests fail.
+The TransactWriteItems request is a synchronous write operation that groups up to 25 action requests.
+Either all the action requests succeed, or all the action requests fail.

-If you are experiencing this issue, then you receive an error message similar to this:
+If your request fails because of this issue, then you receive an error message similar to the following:

 "message": "Transaction cancelled, please refer cancellation reasons for specific reasons [ConditionalCheckFailed, None, None, None] (Service: AmazonDynamoDBv2; Status Code: 400; Error Code: TransactionCanceledException;..."